 Like cotton, synthetics are durable.
 You can always apply most of any existing stain removal method.
 One huge exception is bleach usage because this chemical is way too harsh for synthetic fabrics.

 Stain removal from wool: Most commercial anti-stain products will damage the structure of the wool fiber.
 The safest way to eradicate a stain in the wool fabric is to seek professional assistance.
 Laundry cleaning experts are knowledgeable and can perform this task without any permanent damage to the structure of the wool.

 3. Always Follow the Garment Label

-Following clothing labels are the golden rule in the laundry.
-It is even much more critical when the laundry batch is involved with harsh stains.
+Following clothing, labels are the golden rule in the laundry.
+It is even much more critical when the laundry batch is involved harsh stains.
 No matter how sophisticated and articulate your stain removal method, it will not be efficient when the garment is followed.

 4. Harsh Stains you Commonly Encountered